microsoft/rushstack/webpack/webpack-workspace-resolve-plugin/README.md

 ## Limitations

 This plugin depends on the presence of a cache file in the workspace to function.
-Data in this cache file is assumed not to change while the webpack process is running, although the file will be.
+Data in this cache file is assumed not to change while the webpack process is running.

 **Note:** Generating the cache file is not in the scope of this plugin.